vippsas/vipps-developers/newsletters/2022-06-newsletter.md

 ### Klarna Checkout recommendations

 Please make sure to include the text saying
-"Remember: Vipps is always without fees when paying businesses" or similar:
+"Remember: Vipps MobilePay is always without fees when paying businesses" or similar:

 ```json